-"Grace Over Tribalism" - John 4:5-42
+"Opening Up The Kingdom" - John 4:5-42

-We haven't progressed very far from our tribal backgrounds, have we?
-And that's true for most of humanity.
-It's easy to point our fingers at places in the world where tribalism is still clearly visible, places like Afghanistan and Libya, but the deep roots of tribalism run very close to the surface even here in Canada.
+The more I watch and read the news the more I am affirmed in my belief that we haven't progressed very far from our tribal backgrounds.
+Sadly that is true for most of humanity.
+To be sure, we can easily point our fingers at remote places in the world where tribalism is still clearly visible, places like Afghanistan and Pakistan and Syria, but the deep roots of tribalism run very close to the surface in the United States and even here in Canada.
 Differences in race, religion, cultural background, family background, even where you grew up in Canada are factors that all too often create divisions.
-Sometimes these divisions are very subtle; other times the divisions are more obvious; in all cases the results include separation, pain, and even conflict.
-And it all begins with a dividing of people into "them" and "us".
+Sometimes these divisions are very subtle; other times the divisions are blatantly obvious; in all cases the phenomenon produces separation, pain, and even conflict.
+Fundamentally this all begins with a dividing of people into "them" and "us".

-This is not new - this phenomenon is as old as the beginning of civilization - we can even see in our scriptures intertribal and interfaith wars and conflicts going back thousands of years.
+This dividing is not new - this phenomenon is as old as the beginning of civilization - we can even see in our scriptures intertribal and interfaith wars and conflicts going back thousands of years.
 In today's dramatic reading from John's gospel we see a clear example of several instances of "us-them" objectifying that was common enough in Jesus' day.
 Thank God, however, we can also see in scripture, including today's reading, a powerful message that the grace of God in Christ transcends the boundaries of race and background - and even religious status!

 This passage from John's gospel is truly fascinating.
 (I know, I know, I say that about almost all of scripture, but it's true!)
-We are privileged to watch an ever-expanding drama, beginning with two characters, Jesus and the woman, growing with the return of the disciples, and then moving on to include a whole town in Samaria.
+We are privileged to watch an ever-expanding drama, beginning with two characters, Jesus and the unnamed woman; an encounter growing with the return of the disciples and then moving on to include a whole town in Samaria.
 We know that the story surges on even further, so that the gospel is proclaimed and people respond not only in Jerusalem and Judea and Samaria, but also to the ends of the earth.
 But we're running ahead of ourselves again.